biometryhub/IBS_conference/content/workshops.md

 #### Parking

 Parking at Waite is free, with ample parking places available off Waite Rd.
+See the [campus map](https://www.adelaide.edu.au/campuses/mapscurrent/waite.pdf) for parking locations.